abhis12321/Coder-Channel/README.md

-This is a [Next.js](https://nextjs.org/) project deployed with render [`coder'media`](https://student-login-app-nextjs.onrender.com/).
+This is a [Next.js](https://nextjs.org/) project deployed with render [`coder'media`](https://coder-media.onrender.com).
-It may take a minutes for the first time loading as the render project deployements go into sleep mode if they are not being rendered for a long time.
+It may take a minutes for the first the loading as the render project deployements go into sleep mode if they are not being used for a long time.
 So, Please wait for the loadings and go through its features and suggest me if there is any modification required in your view.
-You and your suggestions are welcome.
+You and your suggestions are welcomed.